 Children with special needs face challenges in maintaining social interactions.
 In order to enhance their engagement with the people around them, you can introduce social skill building exercises.
 Social interaction helps the children in real-life situation handling.
 An efficient teacher helps the children in learning how they can participate in social activities.

 Read More: Benefits of teaching social skills to children with special needs

 12. Provide Enough Break Time

 Do not bore your children in the classroom by teaching only.
-Make your teaching plan very interesting by adding small games, break time, yoga and stretching or reading storybooks, listing to music.
-These activities serve as a healthy break from academics and allow the child to relax and refreshes their focus.
+Make your teaching plan very interesting by adding small games, break time, yoga and stretching or reading storybooks, and listening to music.
+These activities serve as a healthy break from academics and allow the child to relax and refresh their focus.

 There are many ways for teaching children with special needs.
 The above suggestions or ideas will help in easing the language experience for children with special needs.
 However, alphaTUB helps parents and teacher in improving their skills for better early literacy and language development among children with special needs.
 Visit TUB Academy to know more about the various courses or contact us.